 Partners and staff involved in the procurement of goods, services and/or labour (either directly, or indirectly through third party suppliers), are responsible for ensuring that our suppliers, contractors and business partners meet the firm’s ethical standards and zero tolerance approach to non-compliance with the Modern Slavery Act 2015 (“The Act”).
 Those who are involved in the procurement process undertake specific training to ensure they understand how to identify and report signs of modern slavery and to improve their knowledge and understanding of the requirements under the Act.

-Our suppliers will be required to:
+Our suppliers are required to: